-- Localization, System context menu language, and System integration: replicate the entries with same name featured in main menu > Options. - Performances groups settings with significant impact on program's performances - o 7z/p7zip -bb0, checked by default, uses a less verbose backend reporting mode which is faster - 7z/p7zip UNRAR5, checked by default, uses 7z/p7zip routines for extraction of RAR5 format (even if UNRAR5 Plugin is installed); uncheck if you want to use RarLab-based UNRAR5 Plugin as alternative RAR5 extraction engine.
-Note this setting is overridden by "Free Software compliance" directive set to > 0. - "Fast open routine, stop browsing extremely large archives, use filters instead" (default) PeaZip will stop browsing archive's content in the GUI if the resulting list's memory stream is very large and would significantly slow down the operation.
+- Use native drag and drop on Windows (default) if unchecked uses custom drag and drop handler.
+Both options shares same security, speed and stability advantages on extraction from archives, discussed in Drag and Drop chapter.
+Native drag and drop has the additional advantage of automatically remove unneeded levels of directory nesting on extraction, while Custom drag and drop shows its own overlay information window about items being handled by the operation. - Performances groups settings with significant impact on program's performances - o 7z/p7zip -bb0, checked by default, uses a less verbose backend reporting mode which is faster - o 7z/p7zip UNRAR5, checked by default, uses 7z/p7zip routines for extraction of RAR5 format (even if UNRAR5 Plugin is installed); uncheck if you want to use RarLab-based UNRAR5 Plugin as alternative RAR5 extraction engine.
+Note this setting is overridden by "Free Software compliance" directive set to > 0. - o "Fast open routine, stop browsing extremely large archives, use filters instead" (default) PeaZip will stop browsing archive's content in the GUI if the resulting list's memory stream is very large and would significantly slow down the operation.
 It allows to quickly opening very big and populated archives stopping preliminary operations if they are taking too much time/memory, allowing users to narrow the selection with full functional search or filter functions.
-Extract/list/test operations are not affected by this setting, it is applied to archive browsing only.
+Extract/list/test operations are not affected by this setting, it is applied to archive browsing only. - o "(Windows) Copy files in restartable mode" (off by default) when activated, on Windows, copies files with Robocopy in restartable mode, which is slower but can be useful on networks to automatically retry and continue the operation in case of errors. - o "(Windows) Get volume information for network units" (off by default) when activated checks for size, free space and other information about network mapped units.
+If the network is slow or a mapped unit gets disconnected, the operation may require many seconds, so if a slowdown is detected this option is automatically unchecked, but is always possible to change the value manually as desired. - o "Working directory" output folder / system's temp folder / custom / none / none (no preview) allows to set the temporary working directory for archive creation, updating or preview operations, by default the output path is used to avoid copying data from system's temp or cache to intended destination which may be on a different unit, doubling the write to disk operations.
+Custom option allow to specify a dedicated path for temporary data.
+None option disallow using temporary files, except when needed to preview an archived file.
+The more restrictive "None (no preview)" option always disables use of temporary files, which results in also disabling the ability of previewing archived content.